-MANAGING INFORMATION-SYSTEM-RELATED SECURITY AND PRIVACY RISKS IN ORGANIZATIONS his chapter describes the basic concepts associated with managing information system-related security and privacy risks in organizations.
-These concepts include the system-of-interest, system elements, and how system boundaries are established; risk management principles and best practices employed in organization-wide strategic planning; security and privacy considerations, core missions and business in SDLC processes, and supporting organizational information systems; (ii) integrating information security requirements into system development life cycle processes; (iii) establishing practical and meaningful boundaries for organizational information systems; and security controls to organizational information systems as system specific, hybrid, or common controls and privacy risk management practices and considerations associated with the supply chain.
+MANAGING SYSTEM-RELATED SECURITY AND PRIVACY RISKS IN ORGANIZATIONS his chapter describes the basic concepts associated with managing information systemrelated security and privacy risks in organizations.
+These concepts include the system-ofinterest, system elements, and how system boundaries are established; risk management principles and best practices employed in organization-wide strategic planning; security and privacy considerations in SDLC processes; and security and privacy risk management practices and considerations associated with the supply chain.
 Although the above concepts are discussed independently, there is a relationship among the concepts.

-2.1 INTEGRATED ORGANIZATION-WIDE RISK MANAGEMENT
+2.1 ORGANIZATION-WIDE RISK MANAGEMENT

-Managing information system-related security and privacy risks is a complex, multifaceted undertaking that requires the involvement of the entire organization-from senior leaders providing the strategic vision and top-level goals and objectives for the organization, to mid-level leaders planning and managing projects, to individuals developing, implementing, operating, and maintaining the systems supporting the organization's missions and business functions.
+Managing information system-related security and privacy risks is a complex undertaking that requires the involvement of the entire organization-from senior leaders providing the strategic vision and top-level goals and objectives for the organization, to mid-level leaders planning and managing projects, to individuals developing, implementing, operating, and maintaining the systems supporting the organization's missions and business functions.
 Risk management is a holistic activity that is fully integrated into every aspect of the organization including the mission and business planning activities, the enterprise architecture, the SDLC processes, and the systems engineering activities that are integral to those system life cycle processes.
 Security and privacy requirements, key elements of risk management, are clearly articulated and communicated to each organizational entity to help ensure mission and business success.
-Figure 1 illustrates a three-level (tiered) approach to risk management that addresses risk-related concerns at the organization level, the mission/business process level, and the information system or system component level.16
+Figure 1 illustrates a three-level (tiered) approach to risk management that addresses risk-related concerns at the organization level, the mission/business process level, and the information system or system component level.

-FIGURE 1: TIEREDORGANIZATION-WIDE RISK MANAGEMENT APPROACH
+FIGURE 1: ORGANIZATION-WIDE RISK MANAGEMENT APPROACH